patrickwokk/patrickwokk/README.md

 - 👋 Hi, I’m Patrick
-- 💼 I’m currently seeking for an internship to further develop myself
+- 💼 I’m currently working as a software engineer at Gainwell Technologies
 - 🌱 I’m interested in UI/UX & Mobile programming
-- 💞️ I’m looking to collaborate on Mobile apps (preferably Flutter)
 - 🙌 I'm an avid fan of Claude Monet
 - 📫 How to reach me: patrick.k99@gmail.com